 One day Helen Barnett, who helped in the kitchen, was organizing on a new innovation.

-This was to set all the deserts out on a table ahead of time on individual
+This was to set all the deserts out on a table ahead of time on individual plates.

-covered with plates of chocolate pudding.
+of chocolate pudding.

 Now, right above the chocolate pudding table, on the second floor of the building,